-On authorisation from the Supervisory body, the Intesa Sanpaolo Group uses the Advanced IRB approach (AIRB) and the Foundation IRB (FIRB) approach to calculate credit and counterparty risk capital requirements for the Corporate segment, and the IRB approach1 for those of the Retail Mortgage segment (Residential mortgages for private individuals) and the SME retail segment (retail exposures).
+For the calculation of credit and counterparty risk capital requirements, the Intesa Sanpaolo Group, having received authorisation from the Supervisory Authority, uses the Advanced IRB approach (AIRB) and the foundation IRB approach (FIRB) for the Corporate segment and the IRB approach for the Retail Mortgage segment (Residential mortgages for private individuals) and SME retail segment (retail exposures).
 In particular:

-- for the Corporate segment, authorisation has been obtained from the Supervisory Authority to use the AIRB approach on a scope that extends to the Parent Company, the network banks, Banca Infrastrutture Innovazione e Sviluppo (for which a full demerger in favour of the Parent Company and Leasint S.p.A. was carried out in December 2012) and Mediocredito Italiano, as well as for the foreign companies Intesa Sanpaolo Bank Ireland Plc and VUB Banka (the authorisation for the latter is for the Foundation IRB).
-With effect from June 2012 permission was obtained to extend the AIRB approach to the subsidiary Banca IMI and for the adoption of rating models for the hedging of Specialised Lending exposures at Group Level, together with the use of internal LGD estimates for the Corporate segment in relation to the product companies Leasing and Mediofactoring (the FIRB approach had been in use since December 2008); - for the Retail Mortgage segment, permission was granted for the use of the IRB approach effective from June 2010, extended to the former Casse del Centro network banks effective from the report as at 31 December 2011 and to VUB Banka with effect from the report as at 30 June 2012. - authorisation for transition to the IRB approach was granted for the SME Retail segment effective from the December 2012 report for the Parent Company, the network banks and Mediocredito Italiano.
+- for the Corporate segment, authorisation was obtained from the Supervisory Authority to use the AIRB approach on a scope that extends to the Parent Company, the network banks and Mediocredito Italiano, as well as the foreign companies Intesa Sanpaolo Bank Ireland Plc and VUB Banka (the authorisation for the latter is for the Foundation IRB).
+With effect from June 2012 permission was obtained to extend the AIRB approach to the subsidiary Banca IMI and for the adoption of rating models for the hedging of Specialised Lending exposures at Group Level, together with the use of internal LGD estimates for the Corporate segment in relation to the product companies Leasint and Mediofactoring (the FIRB approach had been in use since December 2008); - for the Retail Mortgage segment, permission was granted for the use of the IRB approach effective from June 2010, extended to the former Casse del Centro network banks effective from the report as at 31 December 2011 and to VUB Banka with effect from the report as at 30 June 2012. - authorisation for transition to the IRB approach was granted for the SME Retail segment effective from the December 2012 report for the Parent Company, the network banks and Mediocredito Italiano.